somduttaghosh/somduttaghosh.github.io/README.md

 ### Project 2: Neutrino signals from CCSNe

-I plan to study the neutrino signals from CCSNe events and also the effect of EOS and progenitor metallicity on neutrino oscillations in CCSNe and neutrino signals detected by the neutrino detectors.
+I plan to study the neutrino signals from CCSNe events and the effect of EOS and progenitor metallicity on neutrino oscillations in CCSNe and neutrino signals detected by the neutrino detectors.

 ## Teaching

 I have been a teaching assistant for the following labs:
 1. PY 209 Physics lab for Engineers (Electromagnetism laboratory)
-2. PY 211 Non-calculus physics lab (Mechanics laboratory)
+2. PY 211 Non-calculus physics lab (Mechanics Laboratory)
 3. PY 251 Introduction to Scientific Computing (Python)

 ## Outreach

-1. As Co-Organizer for Astronomy Outreach Events, North Carolina State University I have helped organize and coordinate public observing events around the Research Triangle (Raleigh, Durham, & Chapel Hill)
+1. As Co-Organizer for Astronomy Outreach Events, at North Carolina State University I have helped organize and coordinate public observing events around the Research Triangle (Raleigh, Durham, & Chapel Hill)

-2. As an executive member of Women in Physics, North Carolina State University I have helped organize career talks.
+2. As an executive member of Women in Physics, at North Carolina State University I have helped organize career talks.

 ## Contact